Bloomh/CMSC32002_secure_code_gen/README.md

 ### CWEval
 The main part of this code involves using CWEval.
 Please follow these instructions, largely from `https://github.com/Co1lin/CWEval`:
-1. Pull the docker image
+1. Pull the docker image (only needed once)
 ```bash
 docker pull --platform=linux/amd64 co1lin/cweval
 ```